The repaired and renovated ornamental bridge at Clumber Park in Nottinghamshire, one of the National Trust's most visited parks. Photo: Claire Santry

 Unfortunately, the stone was no longer available from Steetley, but other quarries in the vicinity produce a similar stone and, after testing various samples, the stone from bed four in Cadeby Quarry was chosen and bought from Blockstone.
 Bed heights of 800mm were required so the 660mm balusters could be made oversize and dressed down on site according to their location on the sloping balustrade plinth.

 To determine the formulation of the lime mortar mixes to be used, samples were taken from various locations on the bridge to analyse.
-Stafford Holmes, who is on the Committee of the Building Limes Forum (see also page 32 in this issue) added his expertise.
+Stafford Holmes, who is on the Committee of the Building Limes Forum (click here to read more about the Building Limes Forum) added his expertise.
 Hot mixed mortars were used with locally sourced aggregates and Calbux 90 quicklime produced by Tarmac in Buxton.
 Different areas of the bridge required mortars with different levels of hydraulicity.
 Croft produced more than 30 mortar mix samples, five of which were selected for the project.

 The contractors worked on the outside of the bridge from scaffolding on pontoons supplied by Pontoon Hire.
 Matt Davis, the Crofts Director who was Contract Manager for the project, says the pontoons were remarkably steady.